pandey-ankit/coherence-demo/02-federate/federate.md

    ![Federation Start](images/federation-header.png "Federation Start")

-   If you have "Insight" enabled, a dialog will be displayed showing how federation is setup in configuration only and no actual application code changes are required.
+   If you have "Insight" enabled, a dialog will be displayed showing how federation is setup in configuration only.
+No actual application code changes are required.

 2. Select `Dashboard` on the `Federation` menu to open the secondary cluster dashboard.
 In our case the secondary cluster is "San Francisco".